http4k/http4k/README.md

     * *HttpHandler:* `(Request) -> Response` - provides a remote call for processing a Request.
     * *Filter:* `(HttpHandler) -> HttpHandler` - adds Request/Response pre/post processing.
 These filters are composed to make stacks of reusable behaviour that can then be applied to an `HttpHandler`.
-* **Immutablility:** All entities in the library are immutable unless their function explicitly disallows this.
+* **Immutability:** All entities in the library are immutable unless their function explicitly disallows this.
 * **Symmetric:** The `HttpHandler` interface is identical for both HTTP services and clients.
 This allows for simple offline testability of applications, as well as plugging together of services without HTTP container being required.
 * **Dependency-lite:** Apart the from Kotlin StdLib, `http4k-core` module has ZERO dependencies and weighs in at ~500kb.
 Add-on modules only have dependencies required for specific implementation.